frquintero/gtp-oss/README.md

 - `load doc <file>` - Load a document as input
 - `exit/quit` - Exit the application

-Use Ctrl+Enter to send multi-line messages.
-This allows you to compose longer prompts or include code blocks in your input. interface for interacting with GPT models via Groq.
+To send multi-line messages, either press Enter twice or use Ctrl+J. This allows you to compose longer prompts or include code blocks in your input. interface for interacting with GPT models via Groq.

 ## Features